wwidea/amazon_kamal/README.md

 # Amazon Kamal
-A set of tasks for bootstrapping and managing Amazon Linux servers running Kamal.
+A set of command line tools for bootstrapping and managing Amazon Linux servers running Kamal.

 ## Installation
 Add this line to your application’s Gemfile: